tdulcet/Table-and-Graph-Libs/python/README.md

 ### Usage

-Requires Python 3.6 or greater and the [wcwidth library](https://pypi.org/project/wcwidth/), which users can install with:
+Requires Python 3.6 or greater and if not on Linux or macOS, the [wcwidth library](https://pypi.org/project/wcwidth/), which users can install with:
 ```bash
 pip3 install wcwidth
 # or